influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/create-a-kapacitor-alert.md

 while true; do i=0; done
 ```

-Let it run for a couple seconds or minutes before terminating it.
+Let it run for a few seconds or minutes before terminating it.
 On most systems, kill the script by selecting the `Ctrl-c` keys.

 ### Step 2: Visit Slack

-Next, visit the Slack channel that you specified in the previous section.
+Go to the Slack channel that you specified in the previous section.
 In this example, it's the `#chronocats` channel.

 Assuming step one was successful, `#chronograf` should reveal at least two alert messages: